TheMatrixMaster/thematrixmaster.github.io/_posts/2023-09-03-network-analysis-p1.md

 </div>

 ## Conclusion
-And that concludes the visualization work in this first part of the network analysis series.
+And that concludes the visualization work in this intro to network analysis series.
 All I used to perform this analysis is some basic python code with the pandas and networkx libraries, as well as graph visualizations in Gephi.
 Although these graphs don't provide very rigourous answers to some of the questions that we asked, I think that their main value lies in their capacity to convey meaningful information about the relationships between a very large amount of data points in a way that is natural for us to reason about.
 This large scale view of the dataset yields many insights for further analysis that I will explore in the next part of this series.